 American Legion Post 43 in Hollywood is establishing this 30-car drive-in with plans to show films seven days a week.
 The theater is set up with a state of the art 4K projection system–under the loving care of the Hollywood Legion Theater’s chief projectionist–and there are plans to screen 35mm analog film, beloved by cinephiles, in the future.

 April 21, 7:45 p.m.
 Thelma & Louise

 April 23, 7:45 p.m.
 The Grand Budapest Hotel

 Enjoy throwback film screenings at the Hollywood Roosevelt Hotel, a possibly-haunted, definitely-glam Old Hollywood hotspot.
 The series offers both general and VIP tickets; refreshments will be available from a converted Airstream trailer bar.

 You can now enjoy dinner and a movie at Pizzeria Da Michele.
 Roll your car into one of their free film screenings and order food to be car-hopped right to you while you watch.
-Each night’s selection will be a surprise, but expect some holiday-centric and generally feel-good films.
 Nightly after sunset, two films each night.
 Call 323-366-2408 for programming details.

-One of L.A.’s favorite pop-up drive-ins—one that predates the pandemic—is back with a new Glendale location atop the old Sears parking garage at 236 N. Central Avenue and a new location at Santa Monica’s Bergamot Station.
+One of L.A.’s favorite pop-up drive-ins—one that predates the pandemic—is back with a Glendale location atop the old Sears parking garage at 236 N. Central Avenue and a new location at Santa Monica’s Bergamot Station.